Marwan911e/Task-Based-Parallel-Algorithms-OpenMP/README.md

 ### ⭐ Happy Parallel Programming! ⭐

-**Questions?** Check individual task README files for more details.
+**Questions?** Refer to individual implementation documentation for comprehensive analysis.

-**Found a bug?** Review the code and fix it - that's part of learning!
+**Found an issue?** Review the implementation and validate against theoretical predictions.

-**Want to learn more?** Experiment with different thread counts and problem sizes!
+**Further Research?** Experiment with varying thread counts and problem sizes for empirical analysis.

 ---

-*"The best way to learn parallel programming is by doing it."*
+*"Parallel algorithm design requires deep understanding of both*
-*— Every HPC instructor ever*
+*computational complexity and hardware architecture."*

 </div>